What is Purple Heart Wood: Origin, Characteristics, Types, and Uses

 Workability

 These materials have different grain arrangements, so the chances of tear-outs are higher as you try to plane them.
-You should also avoid using unsharpened or high-speed blades on the lumber if you don’t want its gummy resin to explode all over your workspace and make the process messy.
+And whatever you do, steer clear of dull or high-speed blades.
+Trust me, you don’t want the wood’s gummy resin splattering all over your workspace—it makes for a messy project.

 Durability/Resistance